DevonMartens/GiftCard-NFT/README.md

 This is a gamified gift Card NFT app.

-The original contract uses a merkle tree as it's whitelist.
+The NFT contract that sells the NFT's uses a merkle tree for cheaper storage of the whitelist's address.

-It is set up so that if a user tries to spend tokens but doesn't have the gift card or doesnt send the gift card with a sale the new holder can come claim.
+This is gamified so it is set up with the ERC-20 contract so that if a user tries to spend tokens but doesn't have the gift card or doesnt send the gift card with a sale the new holder can come claim.

-Will eventually be tied to a betting game of sorts.

-when burning is set to a new address holders of the "gift card" nft can run to burn it thier ERC20 tokens to go mint.
+The user can use ERC-20 tokens to buy ERC-721 tokens by burning them.

+There is a contract that deploys the gambling contracts.

+The rewards for these are ERC-20 and ERC-721.

 Try running some of the following tasks: